-All the principals in our district were involved in the journey and my feeling is that all of them embraced it with sincerity, and then they would, to varying degrees, go back and teach it to their teachers and other people in their buildings.
-What we saw was that those who bought into our tools and common language most deeply were the ones capable of changing the climate in their buildings most effectively and within the shortest period of time.
+The principals in our district were involved in the journey and my feeling is that all of them embraced it with sincerity, and then they would, to varying degrees, go back and teach it to their teachers and other people in their buildings.
+We learned that those who bought into our tools and common language most deeply were the ones capable of changing the culture in their buildings most effectively and within the shortest period of time.
 Their cultures embraced change more rapidly because it came with a deep conviction.
 We were not very data driven but had more of a practitioners orientation.
 We would use the different tools in our meetings and our approaches to each other and then the leadership teams would take that learning to the building level and sometimes it would even disperse into the classroom.
-The usage of the tools and our approaches increased our capacity for listening and most importantly of all, we could by our very way of behaving also share our journey with the local community and the parents.
-Our primary and single most important learning was that without reflective conversations, nothing works.
-And that the reflective conversations were the underlying premise for the success of any tool.
-We became able to sustain emotionally charged conversations addressing issues that we all cared deeply about as well as stuff that was very personal - and of course, the aspirations are always emotional.
-So, when increasing this emotional literacy we cultivated a general awareness in people of "who am I?" and "What influences me?" - this is in essence what personal mastery is all about.
+Using the tools and our approaches increased our capacity for listening and most importantly of all, we could share our journey with the local community and parents.

+Our primary and single most important learning was that without reflective conversations, nothing works and that the reflective conversations were the underlying premise for the success of any tool.
+We became able to sustain emotionally charged conversations addressing issues that we cared deeply about as well as topics that were very personal - and of course, the aspirations are always emotional.
+So, when increasing this emotional literacy, we cultivated a general awareness in people of "who am I?" and "What influences me?" - the essence of what personal mastery is all about.

-So, to summarize, in all the interpersonal mush that's always present in a meeting between more people, we would all have an understanding of where everyone was at and it was very clear to us that if you don't know what you feel, you'll never know what you want.
-In my opinion, we actually succeeded in creating generative social fields in our district and the culture - or school climate; this is very clearly a byproduct of what we all did, every day.
+To summarize, we created the capacity identify and work through the interpersonal mush that's always present in a meeting with multiple people.
+We would have a better understanding of where everyone was at and it became clear to us that if you don't know what you feel, you'll never know what you want.
+I believe we succeeded in creating generative social fields in our district and the culture - or school climate; this is a byproduct of what we all did, every day.
 In the same sense, I believe that the "magical classroom" is a byproduct of personal mastery, trustful relations and leaders and teachers who have integrated the approach from the 3-legged stool.
-We created a culture that embraced this, and we were all aligned in the deep understanding that we are here for the young people.
-When you can navigate and communicate such a belief with the clarity of the tools, there will be even greater trust in the system.
+We created a culture that embraced this, and we were aligned in the deep understanding that we are here for our young people.
+When you can navigate and communicate such a belief with the clarity of the tools, there will be greater trust in the system.
 Clearly, you don't get to generative social fields by talking about it; you get to it with self-awareness, alignment and lots of practice.